 Swedes consider midsummer as one of the biggest occasions of the year.
 It’s a sort of summer kick-off when many people start their vacation.
 A typical midsummer day is spent in the countryside in picturesque surroundings.

 Part of the celebration revolves around raising of a large maypole decorated with flowers.
 The maypole is said to be an ancient, phallic fertility symbol of pre-Christian origin.
 Once raised, it becomes the centre of the party and people dance around it.
 Summer is the theme of this festivity and hand-made flower garlands in your hair is a must.

 Midsummer events all over Skåne

-Many Swedes escape the city to spend this holiday at their summer residences, but many choose to go to larger, communal festivities arranged all over Skåne.
-These events are golden opportunities to participate in the most typically Swedish occasion of the year.
+Many Swedes escape the city to spend this holiday at their summer residences.
+And many choose to go to larger, communal festivities arranged all over Skåne.
+These events are opportunities to participate in the most typically Swedish occasion of the year.

 There are hundreds of small, local events with maypoles and dancing arranged all over Skåne, and larger celebrations in the castles and historic sites.